 — Sri Aurobindo, The Life Divine, p.11

 So how do we combine the deep love for the material world that has given the West its strength, with the lofty aspiration for the spirit that has given the Indian tradition its wisdom?
 The answer is certainly not in some half-baked compromise, with materialism guiding public life during working hours and religion private life after five and on the weekend.
-It isn't either in leaving the science of psychology to do evidence-based, statistical studies on the (side)effects of meditation practice, while private post-academic practitioners follow whatever guru or practice they happen to feel comfortable with.
+It isn't either in leaving the science of psychology to do evidence-based, statistical studies based on superficial self-observations by the general public, while private practitioners follow whatever guru or practice they happen to feel comfortable with.
 The real solution has to come from a deep integration, for which we need an ontology that is based on a complete acceptance of both matter and spirit and research methods that combine the rigour and open-mindedness of the hard sciences with the deep understanding of the spiritual realms and the effective use of intuitive knowledge that developed in the Indian traditions.
-This is possible only in a consciousness on the side of the researcher that goes beyond the dualism that is typical for the ordinary mind.
-This may strike the materialist as way too far up in the sky, and many traditional spiritualists as preposterous, but as long as one's attempt at understanding involves the slightest denial either of the silent spiritual or of the dynamic, material pole of reality, it is still part of the world of dualities, and it misses the perfection, the completeness one is looking for.

 The absolute, impersonal emptiness of pure consciousness described in the previous section plays a major role in almost all spiritual traditions, especially in India, and there are elements of it even in streams that are normally considered dualistic and theistic.
 But still, it is not the only form, aspect or type of perfect consciousness, and the oldest and most authoritative Indian texts point to something else that at least in some respects can be seen as going beyond even the purest forms of pure consciousness.